lilo-san/cha-documentation/README.md

 - Find high resolution images of the device and PCB [here](images-hd).

 ## Officially Compatible Software
-The next software can be downloaded and directly written to EMMC.
+The next software can be downloaded and directly written to EMMC, is also supported for the CHA by their developers.

 ### OEM operating system
 The OS that comes pre-installed on the Capcom Home Arcade.